JianLoong/jianloong.github.io/src/data/blog/statechart.md

     Pending --> [*]
 </div>

-Now we know one possible transition, but **wait**, we are not done.
-We need to continue asking the client questions, for example,
+## Refining the Model

+But wait—we're not done yet.
+We need to consider edge cases and business rules:

-- What happens if the payment is not made?
+- What happens if payment fails?
-- Can an `order` stay placed forever?
+- Can an order remain in `Placed` state indefinitely?
-- If there is inventory management, what if the customer doesn't pay?
-Are the products still held?
+- How does inventory management work?
-- So when does the deduction in the inventory happen?
+- When does inventory deduction occur?
-- So, are you saying that the deduction in the inventory happens after the client makes a payment?
-- What happens if the payment fails?
-- Can a customer buy more than the items in stock?
+- Can customers order more than available stock?

-Things like that are known to us because we are used to using such a system, so now we can go back to the state chart based on what we learnt from the client.
+Based on these considerations, we refine our model:

 <div class="mermaid" align="center" id="mermaid">
 stateDiagram-v2